wanyuenmei/di/Language.md

 `(define Add2 (lambda (x) (+ x 2)))`

 #### Evaluation
-Both built-ins and lambda functions are evaluted in the same way.
+Both built-ins and lambda functions are evaluated in the same way.
 The first item in the S-expression refers to the function to be invoked, and the remaining items are the arguments.

 ```
 (+ 2 2) // => 4